-Glitches are identified for each spectrometer detector by comparing, on a OPD-position-by-OPD-position basis, the samples from one scan to those from all other scans in the same observation.
+Glitches are identified for each spectrometer detector, i, by comparing, on a OPD-position-by-OPD-position basis (i.e. each $x_k$ ), the samples from one scan, j, to those from all other scans in the same observation (scan number n, where n # j).
 The samples that deviate more than a prescribed amount from the median are flagged as glitches.